The 2009 WritersUA Skills and Technologies Survey

 The development of user assistance is a blend of a wide variety of skills.
 Technical communication skills provide the foundation.
 They are supplemented by skills unique to the software development world.
 In this survey, we asked the respondents to value the importance of a number of skills commonly employed by user assistance professionals in their daily work.
 The figure below shows the top ten skills valued highly with a rating of "4" (Very Valuable) or "5" (Invaluable), the top two ratings on a five-point scale.

-Experience with authoring tools (87%) in second place is a key skill that's valued highly.
+Experience with authoring tools (84%) is at the top of this list.
+This is a key skill that is valued highly.
 The nature of working with a digital medium like software user assistance requires the use of a variety of tools.
-A plumber needs a pipe wrench, and we need our authoring tools.
+A plumber needs a pipe wrench and we need our authoring tools.
 Job listings frequently include a variety of tools as prerequisites, so it pays to keep your tool skills current and comprehensive.

 Here are the percentages of respondents rating the rest of the skills choices as either "Very Valuable" or "Invaluable":